There are various STEM (Science, Technology, Engineering & Maths) activities which take place in school.

 Both clubs also enter local and national competitions.

-From September 2014 Mr Wilson is teaching a GCSE Astronomy course for Year 12 students.
+Mr Wilson teaches a GCSE Astronomy course for Year 12 students.
 This will involve after school lessons and fieldwork activities using telescopes!
 This is a valuable enrichment activity and has been received enthusiastically by the students.

 STEM Careers Event